Birational motives, I: pure birational motives: Introduction

 In Section \ref{s4}, we define a functor $S_r^{-1}\field(F)^\op\to S_r^{-1}\Chow^\eff(F,\Q)$ in characteristic $p$, using de Jong's theorem again.
 Here $\field(F)$ denotes the subcategory of $\place(F)$ with the same objects but morphisms restricted to field extensions (Proposition \ref{ph0}).

 We end this paper by relating the previous constructions to more classical objects.
+In Section \ref{s.6} we relate birational motives to cycle cohomology \cite{rost}, expanding a bit on previous results by Rost and Merkurjev \cite{merk,merk2}.
 In Section \ref{s5}, we define a tensor additive category $\AbS(F)$ of \emph{locally abelian schemes}, whose objects are those $F$-group schemes that are extensions of a lattice (\ie locally isomorphic for the \'etale topology to a free finitely generated abelian group) by an abelian variety.
 We then show in Section \ref{s6} that the classical construction of the Albanese variety of a smooth projective variety extends to a tensor functor

 which becomes full and essentially surjective after tensoring morphisms with $\Q$ (Proposition \ref{p6.1}).
 So, one could say that $\AbS(F)$ is the \emph{representable part} of $\Chow^\o(F)$.
 We also show that, after tensoring with $\Q$, $\Albv$ has a right adjoint which identifies $\AbS(F)\otimes\Q$ with the thick subcategory of $\Chow^\o(F)\otimes\Q$ generated by motives of varieties of dimension $\le 1$.